lasobrie/lasobrie.github.io/_pages/research.md

     1. Who You Call Matters: A Causal Machine Learning-Based Decision Support System for Sickness Prevention in Home Care.

-    2. Unintended Consequences from Adoption of Electronic Health Records (EHR) Technology.

-    3. An Enhanced Reason’s Resiliency Model to Strengthen Information Security Systems: Applying Policy as a Safeguard Layer Against Patient Record Breaches.

-    4. Modeling Household Evacuation Decisions Using Machine Learning: A Random Forest-Based Analysis of Hurricane Irma.

 ## Conference Participations